 If your Magento store supports multiple currencies, visitors will see a Currency Chooser in the header.

-Enabling multiple currencies at your Magento 2 stores you prevent cart abandonment, boost customer loyalty, and differentiate your business from your rivals.
-In this tutorial, we’ve described how to enable as many currencies as needed from the Admin panel.
+Enabling multiple currencies at your Magento 2 stores you prevent cart abandonment, boost customer loyalty, and operate on different markets more effectively.
+In this tutorial, we’ve described how to enable multiple currencies from the Admin panel.
 Wish to improve your Magento store even more?
-Contact the Aitoc team at firstname.lastname@example.org.
+Let’s discuss your ideas!
+Feel free to drop us a line at firstname.lastname@example.org.

 Aitoc is a young team of passionate professionals delivering robust Magento 2 extensions.
 Founded in 2001, Aitoc has produced over 100 modules for clients worldwide.
 The company continuously evolves, now offering a full range of custom ecommerce development services.